FLZeng/Lark/README.md

 # sh patches/apply_patches.sh
 ```

-If you are using Ubuntu 22.04 LTS or newer release, an additional patch related to brotli is required:
+If you are using **Ubuntu 22.04 LTS or newer release**, an additional patch related to brotli is required:

 ```
 # cd ${LARK_DIR}/Lark_prototype/edk2